 Only in a few instances, this prefix is used to mean "not" and added to a root word beginning in an R, but when it occurs, hyphens are unnecessary.
 Examples: irrational, irresponsible.
 Note: Irregardlessis not a word, but a double negative.
 The proper word is regardless.

 Means the opposite of what is appropriate, expected or fitting.
 It is not synonymous with coincidence.
-Example: It’s ironic that the city building did now clear snow out of its parking lot.
+Example: It’s ironic that the inside of the building is colder in the summer than in the winter.
 It is not ironic that it snowed on my camping trip.

 The first is possessive; the second is a contraction of it is.